multacc/multacc/README.md

 ## state management
 - Use mobx for state management: define services for all data
-- Use GetIt.I to make data persist globally in a singleton
+- Use `GetIt.I` to make data persist globally in a singleton
 - Use provider package where mobx is not suitable
 - See "lifting state up"

 ## conventions
+- Tab width = 2 spaces
 - All constants start with k
 - Line length is 120
 - Single quotes for strings